Stop Using Poisons For Heartworm Prevention

 Heartworms.
 Worms that live in the heart of my dog???
 Eeek!
 Gross!

-The very thought of worms living in your dog’s heart (and now, even your cat’s) sends a shiver through most people.
+The very thought of worms living in your dog’s heart (and now, even your cat’s) likely sends a shiver through you

 To play that feeling for profit, clever marketers who sell heartworm drugs will often feature, prominently in their ads, a picture of a dog’s heart, opened for all the world to see, and stuffed full of long, spaghetti-like worms.